Management Policy

 Being a good partner for society

-To continue to do what we have been able to do for our customers, our shareholders and our communities, it is essential that the company continues to grow.
-We will remain focused on our customers and their needs to be relevant to them, will remain committed to governance to be relevant to our shareholders and will remain responsible to be relevant to our communities.
+To continue to do what we have been able to do for our customers, our shareholders and our communities, we must continue to grow.
+We will remain focused on our customers and their needs to be relevant to them, will remain committed to good governance to be relevant to our shareholders and will remain responsible to be relevant to our communities.

 I sincerely thank our shareholders for their confidence, our customers for their partnership and our entire Shin-Etsu team for their dedication to our operations.